pimcore/pimcore/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/doc/Usage-of-filter-service.markdown

 ![filterdefinition](images/filterdefinitions.png)

-The configuration of preconditions and filters is done by field collection entries, whereby the field collection types are mapped to FilterTypes and their backend implementations in the OnlineShopConfig.php (see previous chapter).
+The configuration of preconditions and filters is done by field collection entries, whereby the field collection types are mapped to FilterTypes and their backend implementations in the EcommerceFrameworkConfig.php (see previous chapter).
 The FilterDefinition class can be extended and modified to the needs of the system.

 FilterDefinition objects can be assigned to category objects to build up automatic category pages or to area bricks in pimcore documents to set up manual landing pages etc.